Vascular Prevention & Screening

 Early detection and proactive management of cardiovascular disease is a key part of maintaining a healthy lifestyle.
 We offer three types of vascular screenings to help detect vascular disease.
 They include:

-All three screenings together last approximately 30 minutes and are painless procedures that use ultrasound technology.
+All five screenings together last approximately 30 minutes and are painless procedures that use ultrasound technology.
 All exams are performed by registered vascular technologists.
 A board certified vascular surgeon will review your results.
 A preliminary report will be provided the day of your screening.

 - Carotid Artery Disease screening